IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

-Please note that to use comments in Julia, you need to use the # symbol in the beginning of the line or use #=  *text*  =# for multiple line comments.
+Please note that you can add comments in Julia by using the # symbol in the beginning of the line or by using #=  *text*  =# for multiple line comments.
 {: .note}

 > # Exercise